RRHelpSquad/Helpdesk/NVIDIA.md

  _**3.2.
 If you don’t see “Express Installation” or “Custom Installation” after checking for updates, carry on to next section “Scanning Hard Drive for corruptions”**_

  _**3.3.
 Click on Express Installation or Custom Installation depending on personal preference**_

+**`Once you’re done with updating your driver please restart your PC and see if this fixed your issue.
+If not carry on to next section.`**